rocky-linux/documentation/docs/books/admin_guide/03-commands.md

 cat file1 [files]
 ```

-Example 1 - Displaying the contents of a file to the standard output :
+Example 1 - Displaying the contents of a file to the standard output:

 ```bash
 $ cat /etc/passwd